How to Break into Venture Capital?

 – Those leaning more on the private equity side would be that much intent on due diligence and deal execution and might prefer someone who is good with financial models, analysis of company financials, and is comfortable at coordinating with lawyers, bankers, and accountants.
 The requirements closely resemble those for investment banking.

-- Firms more focused on sourcing could be looking for potential recruits with strong communication and presentation skills as one might be required to make presentations and do a lot of cold-calling among other things.
+– Firms more focused on sourcing could be looking for potential recruits with strong communication and presentation skills as one might be required to make presentations and do a lot of cold-callings, among other things.

 - No Single Strategy Might Help

-If you are thinking one of the approaches outlined above should work in most cases, you might have got it all wrong.
+If you think one of the approaches outlined above should work in most cases, you might have got it all wrong.
 Going one step ahead, it would be appropriate to say that no standard strategy might help interested individuals break into the industry.
-It is only a broader approach we have discussed and a great deal depends on the type of VC firm one is applying to.
+It is only a broader approach we have discussed, and a great deal depends on the type of VC firm one is applying to.
 Those that fund early-stage companies might look for different professional skills and capabilities in potential recruits from the ones who prefer to invest in late-stage companies.
-Similarly, some of them could have a greater focus on due diligence, sourcing or portfolio companies which would again require personnel with certain specialized skill sets.
+Similarly, some of them could have a greater focus on due diligence, sourcing, or portfolio companies, which would again require personnel with certain specialized skill sets.
 This is why no matter how much one might try, there can barely be a single standard path to carve a VC career.

 Resume Building for Venture Capital Jobs